 - Move-in coordination

-Every extra week vacant is usually more expensive than the monthly management fee you were trying to avoid.
+For example, every extra week vacant can cost more than the monthly management fee you were trying to avoid.
+That is the vacancy cost rental property owners often undercount.

-- Hail seasons that turn “minor roof concerns” into full claims
+- Hail seasons that turn small roof concerns into full claims

-- Freezes that expose marginal insulation or older plumbing
+- Freezes that expose weak insulation or older plumbing

-The self-management trap is reacting late, then paying:
+The self-management trap is reacting late, then paying more.
+That can mean:

 - after-hours rates